NsccTruroIT/OSYS1200/8-Windows_11_Custom_Install/index.md

 1.  **The Region Screen:** When the installation finishes, you will see the "Is this the right country or region?" screen. **STOP.**
 2. Press **Shift + F10** on your keyboard.
 A black Command Prompt window will open.
+    > If this doesn't work, check to see if you have a fn key (Laptop User?) try fn+Shift+f10
 3. Type the following command and press **Enter**:
     `OOBE\BYPASSNRO`
     > **📝 What does this do?** `BYPASSNRO` stands for "Bypass Network Requirement Option."
 This command modifies the Windows Registry to re-enable the hidden "I don't have internet" button, allowing IT professionals to set up machines without forcing a Microsoft account link.